gargmegham/Portfolio-V1/content/contact/index.md

 ---
-title: 'If you need my help feel free to drop an email and I'll reply within a day 96% of the times.'
+title: 'If you need my help feel free to drop an email and I will reply within a day 96% of the times.'
 buttonText: 'Need my help?'
 ---